ChrisLTD/ChrisLTD.com/_posts/2014-04-02-angularjs-rails4.md

 layout: post
 title: Using AngularJS with Rails 4
 ---
-Using [AngularJS](http://angularjs.org/) with Rails 4 should be pretty simple.
+Using [AngularJS](http://angularjs.org/) with Rails 4 should be pretty easy.
 Include the AngularJS library in your asset pipeline and start coding away.
 Unfortunately, it’s not quite that simple.
 You may have trouble...

 ## Compressing AngularJS code in your asset pipeline

 By default, Rails 4 compresses all of your JavaScript using [UglifyJS](https://github.com/mishoo/UglifyJS).
-Sadly, UglifyJS clobbers AngularJS files, but the fix[^beryllium] is simple.
+Sadly, UglifyJS clobbers AngularJS files, but the fix is a snap[^beryllium].
 Go into `config/environments/production.rb` find the `config.assets.js_compressor` line and tell Rails to run the Uglifier without the `mangle` option:

 {% highlight ruby %}
 config.assets.js_compressor = Uglifier.new(:mangle => false)